greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 All apps create ugly unreadable RTL code.
 My guess it is on purpose to make it look sophisticated and hard to implement Yourself.

 There is also open-source (like OpenSoC) but for me it is "תפסת מרובה לא תפסת" syndrom.
+For non Hebrew readers - it approximately translates to " there is no value in exces".

 My rings-inspired NOC is still great, but it is scary to conventional designer and their managers.
 This is the reason i thought of AXI NOC from scratch.
 Recently,  projects i came across in companies i work for, could benefit from simple NOC that doesn't require a dedicated person cooking the ( Arteris Sonics netSpeed )  for the duration of the project and beyond.
 About hardships of these commercial solutions You can read in my older Linky-Dinky post.
-And anyway,  most of them are not that relevant.
+And anyway,  most of them are not that relevant or alive.

 ## The setup of AXI NOC